FEATURES

 The Liberal Democrats are expected to do well in unitary Cornwall, currently run by a Conservative and Independent Conservative-aligned minority which won a majority in 2021 but has since shrunk.

-Thursday’s county council elections are likely to have less lasting import in Exeter politics.
+This year’s county council elections are likely to have less lasting import in Exeter politics.
 Perhaps as a result, only Exeter Green Party and Exeter Liberal Democrats have published profiles of each of their candidates on their website.

 Exeter Labour has only managed a single web page with the names and photos of each while Exeter Conservatives have published little more about their candidates on their website than a group photo that doesn’t say who is who.

-Meanwhile Reform UK says it has an Exeter branch, but all its local party website offers is an invitation to donate or join and an email address for the party chair
+Meanwhile Reform UK says it has an Exeter branch, but all its local party website offers is an invitation to donate or join and an email address for the party chair.

 Exeter Green Party, in contrast, won the largest increase in vote share in every division in Exeter except Wonford & St Loye’s.
 In St David’s & Haven Banks it dramatically closed the gap on Labour with a vote share increase of more than 19%.

-Exeter Conservatives are defending the city’s other two county council seats, after holding Duryard & Pennsylvania and Wearside & Topsham comfortably in 2021 despite losing support in both divisions, again primarily to the Greens.
+Exeter Conservatives are defending the city’s other two county council seats after holding Duryard & Pennsylvania and Wearside & Topsham comfortably in 2021 despite losing support in both divisions, again primarily to the Greens.

 Carol Whitton, Labour county council group leader, will be hoping that her party’s run of victories in the city council Topsham ward, which began with paper candidate Josh Ellis-Jones’ surprise win in 2022, will combine with enough voters deserting the Conservatives for the 48% vote share Andrew Leadbetter received in 2021 to melt away in her favour.